jjpsos/klirr-jing/crates/cli/README.md

 # Klirr

-Klirr is a config **once**, inter-month-idempotent, calendar aware, capable and **maintenance-free** invoice solution written in Rust + [Typst](https://github.com/typst/typst).
+Klirr is a CICASS (kickass): **C**onfig-once, **I**nter-month-idempotent, **C**alendar aware, **A**dvanced and **S**elf-**S**ustaining invoice solution written in Rust + [Typst](https://github.com/typst/typst).

 > [!TIP]
 > Scroll down to example invoice in the bottom to see what the invoice looks like.

-# Features
+# Description

--   Config once: Set your company, client and project information using interactive Terminal UI (creates RON files). **No Rust, Typst or [RON][ron] skills needed!**
+-   **C**onfig once: Set your company, client and project information using interactive Terminal UI (creates RON files). **No Rust, Typst or [RON][ron] skills needed!**
--   Inter-month-idempotent: You build the invoice any number of times, it always results in the same invoice number when run within the same month.
+-   **I**nter-month-idempotent: You build the invoice any number of times, it always results in the same invoice number when run within the same month.
 The proceeding month the next invoice number will be used.
--   Calendar aware: Using your machines system time to determine the month, it calculates the number of working days for the target month.
+-   **C**alendar aware: Using your machines system time to determine the month, it calculates the number of working days for the target month.
 Invoice date is set to last day of the target month and due date is set dependent on the payment terms set in your RON files.
--   Capable: Supports setting number of days you were off, to be extracted from the automatically calculated number of working days.
+-   **A**dvanced: Rich feature set, supports setting number of days you were off, to be extracted from the automatically calculated number of working days.
 Supports expenses using `"{PRODUCT}, {COST}, {CURRENCY}, {QUANTITY}, {DATE}"` CSV string.
+Multi-layout support: Currently only one layout is implemented, but the code base is prepared to very easily support more.
+Multi-language support: The labels/headers are dynamically loaded through l18n - supported languages are English and Swedish - it is trivial for anyone to make a PR to add support for more languages.
--   Maintenance free: The invoice number automatically set based on the current month.
+-   **S**elf-**S**ustaining: Maintenance free, the invoice number automatically set based on the current month.
 When you build the invoice the next month, the next number is used.
--   Multi-layout support: Currently only one layout is implemented, but the code base is prepared to very easily support more.
--   Multi-language support: The labels/headers are dynamically loaded through l18n - supported languages are English and Swedish - it is trivial for anyone to make a PR to add support for more languages.

 # Installation